Interstate 195 (Rhode Island–Massachusetts): History

 Predating I-195 were two sections of road—Fox Point Boulevard and the Washington Bridge.
 The Washington Bridge, crossing the Seekonk River between Providence and East Providence, was opened on September 25, 1930, replacing an 1885 swing bridge with a higher bascule bridge.
-A new eastbound bridge opened in November 1968.
+A new westbound bridge opened in November 1968.

 Fox Point Boulevard, later George M. Cohan Boulevard, was a surface boulevard connecting the Washington Bridge west to the Point Street Bridge and Downtown, Providence.
 It was built with no cross traffic by using U-turn ramps in the median to reverse direction.
 This was the last part in Providence to be built as a freeway, opened in December 1968.

 The first freeway section came off the west end of Cohan Boulevard and over the Providence River, ending at the one-way pair of Pine and Friendship streets, which opened in November 1958.
-The ramp to Pine Street has been closed, but the entrance from Friendship Street still exists.
+The ramp to Pine Street has been closed, but the entrance from Friendship Street still remained open until the mid-2000s.
 The I-95 interchange at this end opened in fall 1964; the Pine Street ramp was kept for a while.

 The next section to be constructed was the part in East Providence.
 It opened to the last exit before the state line on December 15, 1959, and was extended into Massachusetts by August 1960.

 I-195 cut through the center of Watchemoket Square, which, about 30 years earlier, was the heart of downtown East Providence but was on the decline in the 1950s.
 Half of the square was demolished to make way for the highway.

 Before the Interstate Highway System numbering was decided upon, I-195 was planned as a relocation of US 6; in fact, all but the last section was signed as US 6 when built (the first section only eastbound though).
 In 1957, the number Interstate 95E (I-95E) was assigned, as all intercity routes were numbered before the auxiliary Interstate numbering was chosen, and the Providence–New Bedford, Massachusetts, route was too long to be considered intracity.
 The I-195 designation was assigned in 1959 with the final numbering.
 At some time after 1976, the definition of I-195 was extended east to I-495 (which was itself extended).

 I-195 still carries US 6, now in both directions, from I-95 to the last interchange before Massachusetts.
 It also carries US 1A and US 44 over the Washington Bridge and its approaches, though the former has almost no signs.
 The Rhode Island Department of Transportation (RIDOT) started reconstructing the westbound Washington Bridge in October 2021, following years of delays.